Aug 04, 2023

 Tomcat, often called Apache Tomcat, is one of the most popular applications designed to execute a Java servlet and render web servers with Java page coding.

 It is an open-source application released by Apache Software Foundation.
-It’s favored by many developers!
-That’s why in this tutorial, we’ll show you how to install Tomcat on Ubuntu 18.04 and set it up for use on your VPS.
+Many developers favor it!
+That’s why in this tutorial, we’ll show you how to install Tomcat on Ubuntu 18.04 and set it up for use on your VPS host.

 Tomcat generates JSP files (server-generated webpages similar to PHP and ASP files) into Java code, further compiling to .class files by the server, and executed by the Java virtual machine.
 As of today, Tomcat is definitely one of the more useable servlet containers available.